-I can’t express enough how AMAZING these options are.
-Especially the letter spacing.
+I can’t express enough how helpful these options are.

 Letter Space: Some fonts have a considerable gap between each letter.
 This option will allow you to reduce the space between letters very quickly.
 It’s seriously a game-changer.

-This option will tell your machine what you are going to do with your machine.
+This option will tell your machine what tools and blades you will use.

 Here is a more in-depth explanation of each tool.

-Cut is the default linetype that all of your elements on your canvas will have; this means that when you press MAKE IT, your machine will cut those designs.
+Unless you uploaded a JPEG or PNG image to the Canvas, “Basic Cut” is the default operation that all of your elements on your canvas will have; this means that when you tap on “Make it,” your machine will cut those designs.

-With the Cut option selected, you can change the fill of your elements, at the end of the day, this translates in the different colors of materials you will use when you cut your projects.
+With the “Basic Cut” option selected, you can change the color of each layer to represent the materials you will use when you cut your projects.

-If you need help with learning about the Cricut Blades and the differences, I totally recommend you this ultimate guide and tutorial I put together.
-It’s the best on the web, just like this tutorial
+If you need help learning about the Cricut Blades and the differences, I recommend this ultimate guide and tutorial.
+It’s the best on the web, just like this tutorial 🙂